-Energy calculation according to the national legislation (see specifications in the appendix Energy calculation).
+- Energy calculation according to the national legislation (see specifications in Appendix 3).
 If the energy demand varies for different building configurations, it must be specified that each configuration in the application fulfils the requirements.
-Alternatively, the requirements must be fulfilled for the building configuration that has the greatest energy demand.

-EPC (Energy Performance Certificate) as built.
+Alternatively, the requirements must be fulfilled for the building configuration that has the greatest energy demand. - Upon completion of the construction work, an EPC (Energy Performance Certificate) as-built must be handed in to verify the requirement.